-- In principle this methodology is valid for (almost) any kind of martial concept
+- This methodology is, in general, valid for (almost) any kind of martial concept

-- It is understood that the technique we want to learn has been consistently evaluated as real, practicable without danger and above all not the result of tricks / deception
+- The technique we want to learn must be consistently evaluated as real, practicable without danger and above all not the result of fake / illusionism

 - In order to do not repeat ourselves, we will do not repropose all that has already been said in the article mentioned above

-- Let’s ask ourself if there is something we did not understand (theory or practice)
+- Is it clear? – Let’s ask ourselves if there is something we did not understand (theory or practice)

-- If we have any doubts about the practice we have to review the technique again and again (from different angles, slowing down and with the mind open to different points of view)
+- Change the point of view¬ –¬†If we have any doubts about the practice we have to see the technique again and again (from different angles, slowing down and with the mind open to different points of view)

-- If we have doubts about the theory (everything behind the technique) we must focus on unclear parts and fill our gaps (through books, questions to experts, etc.); after that we have to review the technique again
+- Fill the gaps with the study¬†– If we have doubts about the theory (everything behind the technique) we must focus on unclear parts and fill our gaps (through books, questions to experts, etc.); after that, we have to review the technique again

-- When we are certain that we have understood at least the general theory, we have to ask ourselves if we have the psycho-physical skills necessary for its execution
+- Is our body / mind the limit?¬†¬†When we are certain that we have understood at least the general theory, we have to ask ourselves if we have the psycho-physical skills necessary for its execution

-- If we realize that we are currently unable to execute it, we must (in agreement with an expert) split the technique into multiple phases / elements and establish the necessary psycho-physical trainings
+- Plan a path – If we realize that we are currently unable to execute it, we must (in agreement with an expert) split the technique into multiple phases / elements and establish the necessary psycho-physical pieces of training

-- When we are certain that we have all the requirements we can finally go for the practice in first person and in a simplified context
+- Start trying the technique –¬†When we are certain that we have all the requirements we can finally go for the first-person practice in a simplified context

-- If we find theoretical difficulties during the practice (which we had previously not imagined) we must go back to step 4; If we find difficulty in applying theory to practice, we must go back to step 6
+- Are there problems? – If we find theoretical difficulties during the practice (which we had previously not imagined) we must go back to step 4; if we find difficulty in applying theory to practice, we must go back to step 6

-- When we can easily apply the technique in a simplified context, we must increase the difficulty (different partners, non-collaborative, obstacles, etc.)
+- Increase the difficulty – When we can easily apply the technique in a simplified context, we must increase the difficulty (different partners, non-collaborative, obstacles on the scenario, etc.)

-- The last stage (the longest) is the one of personalization, we must go with tests, constant training, increasing difficulties (etc.) to optimize the technique through experience
+- Optimization – The last stage (the longest) is the customization one, we must go with tests, constant training, increasing difficulties (etc.) to endlessly optimize the technique through experience

 At this address we can download the PDF file that contains the logic schema just described: